Case Studies Show Unexpected Mystery Shopping Benefits

 Another case shows how mystery shops help prevent lost revenue.
 Confero’s mystery shoppers visited branches of a newly-merged financial institution.
 Upon making typical inquiries about opening a new checking account, mystery shoppers gathered other important data.
 They reported that rather than opening the new account on the spot, some employees were inviting prospects to return and open the account at a later date after the merger was completed.
 The client was quickly notified.
 Management communicated the information to employees, so that the loss of potential new customers was avoided.

-Tagged: mystery shopper, customer experience, confero, customer service, mystery shopping, telephone mystery shopping, bank mystery shopping, secret shopping, secret shopper, financial services mystery shopping,
+Tagged: customer experience, secret shopping, customer service, mystery shopper, confero, mystery shopping, secret shopper, telephone mystery shopping, bank mystery shopping, financial services mystery shopping,